AppliedEM/espwallet/README.md

 FLASHING THE BOARD:
 1.)
 Install python 3
   a.)
+Download and open the installer.
+Navigate to advanced options.
+Check the box that says "add python to environment variable." a.)
 Optional: Make sure the "python" command executes python3 and not python2 2.)
 Connect the esp-12 D1 chip to your computer via usb.
 Make sure there are no other USB-Serial converters connected to your computer.
 3.)
 In the ./barebones/esptool/ directory there will be an "upload.py" program.
-Run it and follow the directions.
+Double-click it or execute it with the "python" command and follow the directions.

 INSTALLATION:
 WINDOWS